nicknava1/AD-DS/README.md

 <h2>Network Diagram</h2>

 Below I have created a basic network diagram to show how the system will connect.
 It is useful to create a template like this before starting a large project because it can be referenced when setting up our key network protocols.
-While this netork lacks key detection and prevention security controls, I will show you how to implement these in a later tutorial.
+While this network lacks key detection and prevention security controls, I will show you how to implement these in a later tutorial.
 For now lets stick to the already complex task of setting up an active directory domain server.

 ![Diagram](https://github.com/nicknava1/AD-DS/blob/main/Active%20Directory/Network%20Diagram.png)